AdobeDocs/workfront.en/help/classic/manage-work/tasks/task-information/resource-scope.md

 product-area: projects
 navigation-topic: task-information
 title: Resource Scope overview
-description: (NOTE: For production 21.2, format this article for classic ONLY and remove the QS text; tweak TOC and articles attached to this)
+description: "(NOTE: For production 21.2, format this article for classic ONLY and remove the QS text; tweak TOC and articles attached to this)"
 ---

 # Resource Scope overview